borntofrappe/borntofrappe/playground/Style Guide/README.md

 }
 ```

-The idea is to have "fixtures", elements which do not change even if the preference changes.
+The idea is to here have "fixtures", elements which do not change even if the preference changes.

 ## Icons

+In creating the vector graphics, I try to adhere to a few guidelines:

 - set up a viewBox of `-50 -50 100 100`